abdulnine7/Leetcode-Blind-75/README.md

 Given two strings `s` and `t` of lengths `m` and `n` respectively, return the **minimum window substring** of `s` such that every character in `t` (**including duplicates**) is included in the window.
 If there is no such substring, `return` the empty string `""`.

-The testcases will be generated such that the answer is **unique**.
+The test cases will be generated such that the answer is **unique**.

 #### Solution:

 - In this we maintain 2 dictionaries, 2 variables `have` and `need`
-    - `countT` to keep frequency count of chatacters of `t`
+    - `countT` to keep frequency count of characters of `t`
-    - `window` to keep frequenc count of characters of current window
+    - `window` to keep frequency count of characters of current window
     - `have` is count of characters that is there in window that are in `t`
     - `need` need is required number of characters we need in the window that are in `t`
 - We also maintain `res` for result string (start, end) and `resLen` for length of result string
-- Rest of the explaination in comments:
+- Rest of the explanation in comments:

 ```python
 def minWindow(self, s: str, t: str) -> str: